sacridini/GEET/README.md

 ### Quickstart Guide:
 ### (English)
-To use the library you need to click [here](https://code.earthengine.google.com/?accept_repo=users/elacerda/geet).
+To use the library you need to click on this [link](https://code.earthengine.google.com/?accept_repo=users/elacerda/geet).
 It will automatically add all the code of the library in your Google Earth Engine personal account.
 You only need to perform this procedure once.
 Remember that to add the library you must already have an account on the Earth Engine platform.
 To know more, visit the official site of the platform: https://earthengine.google.com/

 After adding the library you can call its functions using the function **_require_** and storing the content in a variable.
 In this case, we will create a variable called **_geet_** which contains all the contents of the library.
 Then we can use it to call library functions: